MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/GA-Version-Migration/Rest-API-Documentation.md

 >Once the RefreshToken expires, user will need to login to the instance explicitly to get new AccessToken and RefreshToken (unless you are using S2S authentication.
 >
 >Typically, AccessToken is valid for 24 hours and RefreshToken is valid for 90 days.

+Please reach out to [CT Helpdesk](https://aka.ms/cthdelpdesk) for any queries.